-When finding out you have an oral issue like receding gums, you may feel shocked!
-After all, you regularly brush your teeth and haven't noticed any severe pain in your day-to-day.
-Still, it's a common ailment that can occur because of a wide range of factors, many out of your control.
-Because gum tissue can't regrow itself, the only remedy is gum graft surgery.
+When finding out you have an oral issue like receding gums, you may feel rather surprised!
+After all, you regularly brush your teeth and haven't noticed any severe pain in your day-to-day life.
+Still, it's a common ailment that can occur because of a wide range of factors, some of which are out of your control.
+Because gum tissue can't regrow itself, the only remedy for lost gum tissue is gum graft surgery.
 Yet, you may want to avoid treatment because of the fear of gum graft pain.
-That is understandable, as you're probably confident in the consistent care you've given to your teeth and gums.
-But if your dentist recommends a gum graft to you, it's essential to understand that it might not be due to a problem with your oral care or health.
-What's important is to become familiar with the surgery, what it involves, and what to expect in terms of pain.
-Together with your dentist, you can make a plan for how to manage pain during and after the procedure, so you feel confident and prepared!
+That's understandable!
+To help manage this fear and get your gums back to their healthiest, it's important to become familiar with the surgery, what it involves, and what to expect in terms of pain.
+Together with your dentist, you can make a plan for how to manage pain during and after the procedure so you feel confident and prepared!

 Many people who have receding gums develop them due to periodontal disease, usually caused by inadequate oral hygiene.
 Hormone changes, diabetes, and other illnesses can also increase your risk of gum disease and recession.
 Gum recession can also occur because of your family history or genes.
 For example, did you know that some people naturally have weaker gum tissue than others?
-The Centers for Disease Control and Prevention (CDC) reports another leading risk factor.
+Health Canada reports that smoking is another leading risk factor.
 They estimate that one-third to one-half of all gum disease cases in adults are a result of smoking.
 Most tobacco products can increase your risk in this way.
 So gum recession is another reason to kick the habit!

-Gum grafts are for stopping the process of gum recession and bone loss.
+Gum grafts are an effective way to stop the process of gum recession and bone loss.
 They can also reduce tooth sensitivity, protect your roots from decay, and give you a more even gumline.
-After your gum tissue has receded, most people find the colour difference between their roots and tooth enamel noticeable.
+After gum tissue has receded, most people find the colour difference between their roots and tooth enamel to be noticeable.
 Root surfaces are also softer than enamel, so when they aren't protected by gum tissue, they are at risk of root decay.
 Unless gum grafting occurs, the recession can get worse, leading to the possibility of tooth loss.
 Let's dive into what you can expect from your gum graft and aftercare tips to make it as painless as possible!

-Usually, a periodontist will do your gum graft.
+Usually, a periodontist will perform your gum graft.
 This is a dentist who treats gum conditions and the bone that supports them.

 Depending on your situation, your dentist may perform one of the following three grafts:

-Pedicle graft.
+- Pedicle graft.
 This procedure uses gum tissue next to the exposed roots.
 It is only possible if the tissue is thick and healthy.
-Your dentist will cut a small piece of healthy tissue away, then rotates and then stitches it into position over the roots.
+Your dentist will cut a small piece of healthy tissue away, then rotate and stitch it into position over the roots.

 To keep gum graft surgery pain to a minimum, and avoid unnecessary complications, follow all post-procedural instructions from your dental professional.
 Some of these instructions may include:

 - For bleeding, place gauze on either side of the surgery site but not on top of it.